TrawfazzzMosowski/reactDemo/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

 ## Step 1: Start Metro
+Before running Metro Please do an npm install to get all the node modules needed

 First, you will need to run **Metro**, the JavaScript build tool for React Native.